 Never leave children alone in a vehicle.
-Leaving unattended children in a vehicle is dangerous for a number of reasons.
+Leaving children in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Do not leave the key fob in the ignition.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever.
+Do not leave the key fob in the vehicle.
 A child could operate power windows, other controls, or move the vehicle.